Iss Khamoshi Ka Matlab: Plot

 Is Khamoshi Ka Matlab is a family drama based on communication problems among family members.
 The play draws attention to a situation in which everyone in the family has personal resentments towards other family members but they never discuss those with each other.

 The mother-in-law (Samina Ahmed) has several complaints with her son, Habib, (Waseem Abbas) and his wife, Salma, (Atiqa Odho) without a good reason.
 She lives with her daughter, Samina, (Fazila Qazi) who also humiliates her sister-in-law for one or another reason.
 She only happens to make matters worse by provoking Ahmed by repeatedly reminding him of the grudges she withholds.

 Encapsulated by this animosity, there is a blossoming love story between two cousins.
 Neither Salma’s daughter, Zainab (Aiman Khan), nor Samina’s son, Ali (Ali Ansari), has the courage to disclose their feelings to their parents in this tragic situation.
 Eventually, they learn that Zainab’s parents have already fixed her marriage with her maternal cousin, Noman (Asad Siddiqui).
-Over the time, thei family's grudges get more severe while the two love birds are left to bear severe pain that comes with the family clash.
-The play explores this complicated dynamic as well as the lovers plans to prevail in this situation.
+Over time, their family's grudges get more severe while the two love birds are left to bear severe pain that comes with the family clash.
+The play explores this complicated dynamic as well as the lovers' plans to prevail in this situation.